The complete guide · Norway

 - DNT cabins - how Norway's hut system actually works — Norway has 550+ huts you can sleep in across the mountains, run by the Norwegian Trekking Association.
 Here's how the membership, key, payment, and reservation system works in practice.

-- Lofoten vs the fjords - which to pick for a hiking trip — Norway's two most-photographed regions are very different to walk.
-Lofoten is sharp coastal peaks; the western fjords are deep valleys with cliff trails.
+- Lofoten Islands Hiking vs the Western Fjords - Which to Pick — Lofoten islands hiking and Norway's western fjords are both spectacular but very different.
+Lofoten is sharp coastal peaks; the fjords are deep valleys.
 Here's how to choose between them.

-- Norway hiking packing list - what to bring for summer day-hikes and multi-days — A real packing list for Norway, not a generic one.
-What changes for fjord day-hikes vs Hardangervidda traverses, what to skip, and what Norwegian conditions actually demand.
+- Norway hiking packing list - what to bring for summer day-hikes and multi-days — A complete hiking packing list for Norway - what to bring on a hike in summer.
+What changes for fjord day-hikes vs Hardangervidda traverses, what to skip, and what Norwegian conditions demand.

 - What does a hiking trip to Norway actually cost? — Norway is expensive but predictably so.
 Here's what a 7-day hiking trip really costs in 2026 - flights, transport, accommodation, food, gear-rental - broken down by tier and region.